Welcome from the Chairman

 - Medical Science.
 Providing an environment for physician-scientists such that if you have a MD/PhD, Yale University will be open to you such that when you are done, you will be prepared to write a NIH grant and to transition to a faculty position.
 Please visit the Research Tracks page for details.
 If you are not trained in science by are interested in a career as a physician scientist, Yale has a variety of options to provide you this postgraduate training, including a special PhD program for residents for you to explore (see Investigative Medicine website).

 - Neurology Education.
 The current climate requires that educators need as much formal training and experience as possible to build an effective career.
-Discover the clinician educator track we have developed to provide future clinician-educators in neurology with the tools needed to build a career as a leader in neurology education.
+Discover the Clinician-Educator Scholar Track we have developed to provide future clinician-educators in neurology with the tools needed to build a career as a leader in neurology education.

 - Healthcare Management.
 The Yale Department of Neurology has established a healthcare management track for residents who are interested gaining knowledge about the healthcare system and developing management skills.
 The goal of this track is to provide residents with the tools and knowledge they will need to become future leaders in our healthcare system.